ysndr/MSc-Thesis/chapter/background.md

 The LSP decouples the development of clients and servers, allowing developers to focus on either side.
 The LSP defines several capabilities -- standardized functions which are remotely executed by the language server.
 LSP Clients are often implemented as editor extensions facilitating abstraction libraries helping with the interaction with the protocol and editor interface.
-Language Servers analyse source code sent by the client and may implement any number of capabilities relevant to the language.
+Language Servers analyze source code sent by the client and may implement any number of capabilities relevant to the language.
 Since the LSP is both language and editor independent, the same server implementation can serve all LSP compliant clients eliminating the need to redundantly recreate the same code intelligence for every editor.